Word of God to Remember

 In the same way, also he took the cup after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 1 Corinthians 11:25

 David asks God not to remember the sins of his youth.
 I believe God answered his prayer.
 You see, it is not that we never do what is wrong, but when we have a pure heart before God and do what He says to do, He will forget the evil we have done and remember the good about us.
 Unfortunately, for some, it also works the other way. -Psalm 25:7

 If we turn away from God, He will forget the good we have done and remember the evil — Ezekiel 18:22,24.

 Remember your Creator while you are young, then you can look back and remember your life with joy and know that God will remember you for good. -Ecclesiastes 12:1

-Remember therefore from where you have fallen; repent, and do the works you did at first.
-If not, I will come to you and remove your lampstand from its place, unless you repent. – Revelation 2:5
+Therefore, remember from where you have fallen; repent, and do the works you did at first.
+If not, I will come to you and remove your lampstand from its place unless you repent. – Revelation 2:5